Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/README.md

 --------------------------------------------------------------------------------------------------------------
 ### Row Level Security
-Stakeholders wanted two (2) row-level securities:
+Stakeholders wanted two (2) row-level securities for:
 + Client managers
 + Regional managers

-Once the relationships were established, DAX was used in retuning the values relevant to each users.
+Once the relationships were established between the security tables and the dim_client table, the two roles were created and DAX was used in retuning the values relevant to each users.
+The roles were tested to confirm operability.

 [image of DAX]